February: Chiang Mai Flower festival

 June: Inthakin City Pillar Festival

 The Inthakin City Pillar Festival takes place over the course of 8 days in Chiang Mai each year.
 Inthakin begins on the 12th day of the waning 6th lunar month.
-This is a uniquely Chiang Mai event that should not be missed and takes place on the grounds of Wat Chedi Luang.
+This is a unique cultural experience, a Chiang Mai exclusive event that should not be missed and takes place on the grounds of Wat Chedi Luang.
 The festival begins with a procession around the old town of the city.
 A Buddha image called Phra Fon Saen Haa (the Five Hundred Thousand Raindrop Buddha) is carried, blessed with lustral water and placed in the courtyard of the temple.
 After this, the devotees are allowed to venerate the Buddha and the City Pillar, and to place flowers, candles and incense in each of twenty-eight bowls laid out on mats in the temple.
 This ceremony is known as Tham Boon Khan Dok.
 The best time to see this is at night.
 The temple is dramatically lit up and the streets around the temple are filled with vendors selling not only flowers, candles and incense to the worshippers, but also lots of food and drink.
-There are also cultural performances and dance displays.
+There are also cultural performances and dance displays, a perfect family activity.

 November: Loy Krathong festival